-On August 4, 2021, the Centers for Medicare and Medicaid Services (CMS) published the final rule for the fiscal year (FY) 2022 Inpatient Psychiatric Facilities Prospective Payment System (IPF PPS), which impacts freestanding psychiatric hospitals and excluded psychiatric units.
+The Centers for Medicare and Medicaid Services (CMS) published the final rule for the fiscal year (FY) 2023 Inpatient Psychiatric Facilities Prospective Payment System (IPF PPS) in the Federal Register on July 29, 2022.
+This rule impacts freestanding psychiatric hospitals and excluded psychiatric units.

-The regulations become effective October 1, 2021.
+These rate and regulation changes are effective for discharges occurring on or after October 1, 2022.
 An overview of the final rule follows.

 Final Changes to IPF Payments

 CMS finalized the following updates to the prospective payment rates, outlier threshold, and wage index for the IPF PPS.

 CMS finalized the rule to make permanent its FY 2021 temporary policy of limiting year-over-year wage index decreases to 5%.
 As such, the FY 2023 wage index won’t be less than 95% of its final wage index for FY 2022.
 For subsequent years, a provider’s wage index won’t be less than 95% of its prior year wage index.

 In the proposed rule, CMS did not make any changes to the IPFQR program but solicited comments on items to consider as it works to advance the use of various tools and measures to address health care disparities and advance equity.